 Seek legal advice when necessary – For complex licensing situations, seek advice from the IPR Coordinator, who can help ensure proper interpretation and compliance.

-GÉANT software best practice BP-B.6: Manage sideground IPR [GN_BP_B6] recommends dealing early with the preexisting and external IP and repeating the process periodically.
+GÉANT software best practice BP-B.6: Manage sideground IPR [GN_BP_B6] recommends dealing early with the pre-existing and external IP and repeating the process periodically.

 Licences and Tracking of Documentation, Data and Other Works